Introduction

 Step 1: Analyzing Transactions and Source Documents

 The first step of the accounting cycle is to analyze business transactions and the relevant source documents.
 This is the starting point of accounting.
-Before we record any transactions, as an accountant or bookkeeper, they need to analyze those transactions first.
-This analyzing is done by looking at the source documents.
-They shall need to look at the nature of each transactions and how to record it.
+Before we record any transactions, an accountant or bookkeeper needs to analyze those transactions first.
+This analysis is done by looking at the source documents.
+They must look at the nature of each transaction and how to record it.

-Each accountant or bookkeeper shall understand the key principle of Debits (left hand side) and Credits (right hand side) when they analyze transactions.
-If they don’t understand the rule of Debits and Credits and incorporate in the analyzing process, they won’t be able to record transactions correctly.
-This rule is difference for assets, liabilities, equity, revenues and expenses.
+Each accountant or bookkeeper shall understand the key principle of Debits (left-hand side) and Credits (right-hand side) when they analyze transactions.
+If they don’t understand the rule of Debits and Credits and incorporate them into the analyzing process, they won’t be able to record transactions correctly.
+This rule differs for assets, liabilities, equity, revenues, and expenses.

-Below are the rule of Debits and Credits that accountant or bookkeeper should know and apply in their analyzing transactions process.
+Below is the rule of Debits and Credits that accountants or bookkeepers should know and apply in the process of analyzing transactions.

 Assets

-For asset, its balance should be on Debit side.
-Thus, any increase shall be recorded on Debit side and if it decreases, we shall record it on Credit side.
+For an asset, its balance should be on the Debit side.
+Thus, any increase shall be recorded on the Debit side, and if it decreases, we shall record it on the Credit side.

 Liabilities

-For liability, its balance should be on Credit side.
-Therefore, any increase shall be recorded on Credit side and vice versa.
+For liability, its balance should be on the Credit side.
+Therefore, any increase shall be recorded on the Credit side and vice versa.

 Owner Equity or Shareholder Equity

-Equity has its balance on Credit side.
+Equity has its balance on the Credit side.
 Normally, the increase comes from additional investment or injection of capital.
-We shall record such increase on Credit.
-The decrease normally comes from the withdrawal from the owner; thus such decrease shall be recorded on Debit.
+We shall record such an increase in Credit.
+The decrease normally comes from the withdrawal from the owner; thus, such a decrease shall be recorded on the Debit.

 Revenues/Gains or Incomes

-Revenues or incomes/gains have balance on Credit.
-Thus, any increase in revenue shall be recorded on credit side and vice versa.
+Revenues or incomes/gains have a balance on Credit.
+Thus, any increase in revenue shall be recorded on the credit side and vice versa.

 Expenses/Losses

-Expenses/losses have balance on debit.
-Therefore, any increase in expense shall be recorded on debit side and vice versa.
+Expenses/losses have a balance on debit.
+Therefore, any increase in expense shall be recorded on the debit side and vice versa.

-To be easy to memorize, let see the acronyms as below:
+To be easy to memorize, let’s see the acronyms below:

 “D.E.A.L and G.I.R.L.S for the increase and decrease of each accounts.” according to AccountingCoach.

-Increase on Debit is called (D.E.A.L).
-This come from the word below:
+An increase in Debit is called (D.E.A.L).
+This comes from the word below:

 D. Drawing or withdrawal and Dividend